networq/website/concepts.md

 ---
-draft: True
+id: concepts
+status: draft
 author: j.faassen@linkorb.com
 editor: masterbunny@gmail.com
-spellChecked: F
+spellChecked:
-notes:  - Priority doc.
-Edits required for naming conventions- NB "node, type and package names, i've been sticking to "kebab-casing", so instead of OldSchool it'd be old-school" AND the naming needs to follow the example school created by Joost.
-id: concepts
 ---

 # Concepts

 NetworQ uses a few concepts you need to understand in order to build your own graphs.
 An example organisation "old-skool", an imaginary School with students, teachers, suppliers, parents etc. serves as a model for this explanation.

-## Naming Convention
+## Naming convention

-Note the naming convention applied throughout NetworQ packages created by LinkOrb is [kebab-casing](http://wiki.c2.com/?KebabCase).
+Note the naming convention applied throughout NetworQ packages is [kebab-casing](http://wiki.c2.com/?KebabCase).

 ## Node